choonghyunryu/dlookr/README.md

 ##### imputes the missing value with `imputate_na()`

 `imputate_na()` imputes the missing value contained in the variable.
-The predictor with missing values supports both numeric and categorical variables and supports the following `method`.
+The predictor with missing values support both numeric and categorical variables, and supports the following `method`.

 - predictor is numerical variable
-  - “mean”: arithmetic mean
+  - “mean” : arithmetic mean
-  - “median”: median
+  - “median” : median
-  - “mode”: mode
+  - “mode” : mode
-  - “knn”: K-nearest neighbors
+  - “knn” : K-nearest neighbors
     - target variable must be specified
-  - “rpart”: Recursive Partitioning and Regression Trees
+  - “rpart” : Recursive Partitioning and Regression Trees
     - target variable must be specified
-  - “mice”: Multivariate Imputation by Chained Equations
+  - “mice” : Multivariate Imputation by Chained Equations
     - target variable must be specified
     - random seed must be set
 - predictor is categorical variable
-  - “mode”: mode
+  - “mode” : mode
-  - “rpart”: Recursive Partitioning and Regression Trees
+  - “rpart” : Recursive Partitioning and Regression Trees
     - target variable must be specified
-  - “mice”: Multivariate Imputation by Chained Equations
+  - “mice” : Multivariate Imputation by Chained Equations
     - target variable must be specified
     - random seed must be set